-A student may appeal an absence grade penalty (penalties) to the course director or, at the course director's discretion, the Dental Hygiene Professional Standards Committee, within the four (4) weeks as noted above.
-Appeals may be made by personal appearance or written application IF the following two conditions exist and can be demonstrated:
+A student may appeal an absence grade penalty (penalties) to the course director or, at the course director's discretion, the Dental Hygiene Professional Standards Committee, within the two (2) weeks.
+See Appeals Policy & Procedures in Conduct Policy Section - IV.